Paris corridor into the US

 UK and Ireland market gate

 The wider Anglophone European market gate.
 Operators in the UK and Ireland entering US markets.
-The closest peer market for Paris principals routing US entry through a London-anchored parent, partner, or holding company.
+The closest peer market for Paris owners routing US entry through a London-anchored parent, partner, or holding company.

 See the UK and Ireland gate →